-JULY 11, 2022 PUBLIC ME 40.
+Belief the an Official Plan Amendment is required to permit rowhouse dwelling types in the land use designation applied in the Official Plan.
+Requests a full range of housing types and low density feel.
+44. The provided number of parking spaces does not seem sufficient for the proposed number of units.
+45. Concerns regarding the provision of visitor parking and overflow causing street parking.
+Construction: 46.
 Concerns that the development activities will cause dust, noise, trash and disruptive construction workers.
-41. Concerns that the timeline for construction will be lengthy.
-42. Concerns about the track record of the developer and whether they will complete the development in a timely and tidy manner.
-ETINGS COMMENTS Deputy Mayor Bordignon, Mayor Soever, Councillor Matrosovs, Councillor Hope, Councillor Urim, Councillor Sampson, Councillor Abotts, CAO Shawn Evertt, Robert Mitchell, Lucy Richmond, Melissa Hutton Why such an intense density?
+47. Concerns that the timeline for construction will be lengthy.
+48. Concerns about the track record of the developer and whether they will complete the development in a timely and tidy manner.
+JULY 11, 2022 PUBLIC M TINGS COMMENTS Deputy Mayor Bordignon, Mayor Why such an intense density?
 Concerns that it is a lot for the Town of Thornbury.
-What is the square footage of the living space above the commercial space?
+Soever, Councillor What is the square footage of the living space above the Matrosovs, Councillor Hope, Councillor Urim, commercial space?
+Councillor Sampson, Councillor Abotts, CAO Shawn Evertt, Robert 3.
 With regard to the Provincial Policy Statement, the development doesn't mention affordable housing, is there an idea of pricing of the units?
+Mitchell, Lucy Richmond, Melissa 4.
 Does the proponent have a financial model for the development?
+Hutton 5.
 Concerns about the density and character.
-Request more buffering.
-Interested in green builds.
-The 75 units are very small.
+6. Request more buffering.
+7. Interested in green builds.
+8. The 75 units are very small.
 Concerns that a couple could not live in this size.
-Concerned that there isn't enough recreational area.
+9. Concerned that there isn't enough recreational area.

 Concerned that too many single people will be living in the same dense place.
-What can the developer do to protect the character of the dwelling within the subdivision?
+11. What can the developer do to protect the character of the dwelling within the subdivision?
 Requested additional buffering to protect its characteristics.
-Requests a primary transit stop built into the Plan of Subdivision.
-Concerns that Landsdowne and Alice will require upgrades and who is responsible?
-Who is responsible for ensuring the stormwater management will appropriately convey the water from this Plan of Subdivision?
+12. Requests a primary transit stop built into the Plan of Subdivision.
+13. Concerns that Landsdowne and Alice will require upgrades and who is responsible?
+14. Who is responsible for ensuring the stormwater management will appropriately convey the water from this Plan of Subdivision?
+15. Need a balanced mix of housing that reflects the character of the existing town.
+16. Where is the visitor parking for the rowhouses?
 17. Concerns about the increase in traffic along Landsdowne.
 Concerns about the developer managing a project of this size and scale.
 19. Concerns regarding servicing and infrastructure.
 20. Concerns regarding density.
 Want the single dwellings in this area to be recognized.
 21. Small sized green space.
 22. Concerns about the number of new students a development of this size could introduce.
 Concerns that the local school does not have capacity to accommodate additional new students.
 Concerns about crossing the street with increase traffic a new development will bring.
 24. Concerns that the commercial buildings and residential buildings will create shadow effects on the nearby residences.